CALORIE RESTRICTION PREVENTS HEART DISEASE

 - Eat fresh leafy green vegetables.
 Whether you get them in the form of juices, smoothies, or just eat them whole, you must include plenty of these in your diet.
 These are very low in calories.
 They are vitamin and mineral rich, and the darker the greens the better.
 Kale and Spinach are both excellent!

-- Consume nuts daily: walnuts and almonds are great!
+- Consume nuts daily: walnuts (contains omega 3) and almonds are great!

 - Practice meditation and do yoga.
 Join a class that is local and learn the methods and technique properly with an instructor